 To be married in Australia you are required to lodge a written Notice of Intended Marriage (NOIM) with a celebrant between 18 months and one calendar month prior to your wedding day.
 Once the NOIM is received by the celebrant you will need to show either your original birth certificate or your passport and, if previously married, evidence of the end of that marriage.
 The information given on the NOIM is used to generate the Certificate of Marriage and the Declaration.

-The Declaration must be signed prior to the wedding, this document states the bride and groom are 18 years or more, not married to anyone else and that there is no legal reason why they should not be married.
+The Declaration must be signed prior to the wedding, this document states the couple are 18 years or more, not married to anyone else and that there is no legal reason why they should not be married.

-After the ceremony there are 3 documents for the bride, groom, two witnesses and the celebrant to sign.
+After the ceremony there are 3 documents for the couple, two witnesses and the celebrant to sign.

-1. Certificate of Marriage (posted to BDM after solemnisation)
+1. Certificate of Marriage (forwarded to BDM after solemnisation)